top of page

 Why did you create Summer Camp?

-He had no interest in picking up a pencil so I planned games and activities to get his hands ready for writing.
-He didn't know any letters, so I introduced them through play and focused on listening skills that would help him when he started to learn phonics.
+He didn't recognise any letters, so I introduced them through play.
+I focused on the letter sounds and listening skills that would help him when he started to learn phonics at school.

 He loved the summer camp activities and didn't even realise he was learning.
-We are now at the end of his first year of school and he can read and write - and he's still not 5!

 Summer Camp has been enjoyed by lots of children and used by other Reception teachers with their own children.